muratk5n/thirdwave/en/README.md

 ---

-Post WWII is weird..
+Post WWII setup is weird..
 Germany isnt in the UNSC.
 China isn't in G7.

 ---